GoogleCloudPlatform/hadoop-discovery-tool/README.md

 ## 3. Prerequisites
 1. Important highlights of the Tool
-   1. The tool runs on versions above **python 3.6, 3.7 & 3.8**
+   1. The worker or the edge node must either have docker cli pre installed or have network connectivity so that the tool can download and install docker cli automatically.
+   2. You must have **gsutil** or **git** or a way to download the Bash script file and the Docker Image.
+The preferred method would be to have **gsutil** as this would automate the whole deployment process
+      You can install gsutil from https://cloud.google.com/storage/docs/gsutil_install
-   2. The tool supports Cloudera version - **CDH 5.13.3 and above; CDH 6.X, CDH 7.X**
+   3. The tool supports Cloudera version - **CDH 5.13.3 and above; CDH 6.X, CDH 7.X**
-   3. The tool runs on the following OS versions **Centos 6, Redhat 7, Debian 9, Ubuntu 16, Sles 12sp5 and above versions for all**.
+   4. The tool runs on the following OS versions **Centos, Ubuntu**
-   4. The tool requires **pip** installed
 2. Complete information to run the tool
    1. It is recommended to run this tool on an edge node.
    2. The tool requires **~265 megabytes** of space
    3. **Preferred time** to run the tool: It is recommended to run the tool during hours when there is the least workload on the Hadoop cluster
-   4. This tool supports the following **Python versions:**
-      1. python 3.6
-      2. python 3.7
-      3. python 3.8
-   5. This tool supports the following **Cloudera versions:**
+   4. This tool supports the following **Cloudera versions:**
       1. CDH 5.13.3 and above
       2. CDH 6.x
       3. CDH 7.x
-   6. This tool runs on the following **Linux versions:**
+   5. This tool runs on the following **Linux versions:**
-      1. Centos 6 and above
+      1. Centos and Ubuntu versions
-      2. Redhat 7 and above
-      3. Debian 9 and above
-      4. Ubuntu 16 and above
-      5. Sles 12sp5 and above
-   7. This tool requires **pip** installed.
-   8. This tool requires an updated **command line package manager** before running the script.
+   6. This tool requires an updated **command line package manager** before running the script.
 This will update the package list for the packages to be upgraded, from the operating system’s central repository.
 The package manager can be upgraded with the help of the below respective OS commands:
       1. Redhat/Centos:
          ```bash
          yum -y update && upgrade